 Shining a Light on Shadow IT

-Shadow IT is a complex problem that can be successfully addressed only by combining policies to oversee new devices, software, and services with monitoring tools that make it possible for the organization to verify that its policies are being followed.
+Shadow IT is a complex problem that can be successfully addressed only by combining policies to oversee new devices, software, and services with monitoring tools, making it possible for the organization to verify that its policies are being followed.

-If you have just learned about shadow IT and its impact on cybersecurity, then you should start by finding out the extent of the practice in your organization to determine its potential for creating a dangerous cyber incident.
+Suppose you have just learned about shadow IT and its impact on cybersecurity.
+In that case, you should start by determining the extent of the practice in your organization to determine its potential for creating a dangerous cyber incident.

 Aligned Technology Solutions offers a host of services and solutions to help you understand how IT devices, software, and services are used by your employees and gain control over them.
-To learn more information about what it takes to shine a light on shadow IT, contact us today.
+Contact us today to learn more information about what it takes to shine a light on shadow IT.